 Smith-Root is exclusively partnered with Precision Biomonitoring—a spin-off from the Biodiversity Institute at the University of Guelph (home of the Barcode of Life Project)—to offer our customers laboratory analysis for their environmental DNA (eDNA) samples.
-While we also offer rapid, onsite qPCR results through our Biomeme platform, the need for rapid results may not be a necessity in some situations, and laboratory-based analysis is a good alternative.

 We offer laboratory-based qPCR analysis for detection of single targets as well as metabarcoding analysis for surveying aquatic communities.
 Our partnership with Precision Biomonitoring allows us to offer our customers high-quality laboratory services from industry leaders at a guaranteed competitive price.
 Our customers can rest assured that their samples will be analyzed in a top-rated facility by molecular scientists applying the most advanced protocols and methods.